Kayne Anderson Energy Infrastructure Fund, Inc.

 Calendar Year Returns

-2 Assumes that distributions have been reinvested through the Dividend Reinvestment Program (DRIP).
+2) Assumes that distributions have been reinvested through the Dividend Reinvestment Plan (DRIP).

 Growth of Hypothetical $10,000 Investment4

 Top 10 Holdings

 Reflected as a percentage of long-term investments.
 Portfolio holdings and/or sector allocations are subject to change without notice.
-The mention of specific securities is not a recommendation or solicitation for any person to buy, sell or hold any particular security.
-You can obtain a complete listing of holdings by viewing our quarterly or annual report for the most recent completed period.
+The mention of specific securities is not a recommendation or solicitation to buy, sell or hold any particular security.
+You can obtain a complete listing of holdings by viewing our quarterly or annual report for the most recently completed period.